 Even if you suspect your loved one is suffering from alcoholism, it is often difficult to ascertain exactly how much alcohol they may be consuming on a daily basis for this very reason.

 It takes the liver around one hour to process one unit of alcohol.
-If you or your loved one are consuming in excess of fifteen units of alcohol per day, there is a strong possibility you or your loved one could be suffering from alcoholism.
+If you or your loved one are consuming in excess of fourteen units of alcohol per week, there is a strong possibility you or your loved one could be suffering from alcoholism.

 Significant health risks arise when people choose to consume more than 2-3 units of alcohol per day.
 This equates to around one large glass of wine or a pint of weak beer.

 The NHS recommends not to drink more than 14 units per week and to spread those units over 3 or more days and have a couple of days alcohol-free.
 But this level of drinking is not considered safe, just low-risk, because there is no safe level of alcohol consumption.

 What are the exact symptoms of alcoholism?

 If alcoholism is not treated, the symptoms of alcoholism will progressively worsen over time.
 This fact has led some to describe alcoholism as a ‘progressive’ disorder.

 Below, we list some classical symptoms of alcoholism:

 - You are unable to control the amount of alcohol you consume